aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 You can access request details such as headers, query parameters, and body using the `Request` object provided to your route handlers and middleware functions via `reqCtx.req`.

+For API Gateway v1, API Gateway v2, and ALB events, the router automatically decodes base64 request bodies into bytes.
+Use `reqCtx.req.arrayBuffer()` to read binary uploads or `reqCtx.req.formData()` to read multipart uploads.
+You can continue using `reqCtx.req.text()` and `reqCtx.req.json()` for text and JSON bodies.

+The router preserves the request's `Content-Type` header.
+If the event contains a base64 body without this header, the router leaves the content type unset.
+Plain string bodies without a content type retain the Web `Request` default of `text/plain;charset=UTF-8`.
+Bodies on GET and HEAD requests are ignored.

 ### Error handling

 You can use the `errorHandler()` method as a higher-order function or class method decorator to define a custom error handler for errors thrown in your route handlers or middleware.